An in-depth report on the causes, diagnosis, treatment, and prevention of insomnia.

 Other Types of Sedative Hypnotics

-Antidepressants are sometimes used to treat insomnia that may be caused by depression (secondary insomnia).
-In addition, certain types of antidepressants with sedating properties are prescribed for the treatment of primary insomnia, generally in lower doses than used to treat depression.
+Antidepressants are often helpful in treating insomnia even when anxiety or major depression are not present.
+Certain types of antidepressants have sedating properties are prescribed for the treatment of primary insomnia, generally in lower doses than used to treat depression.

 For example, the antidepressant trazodone (Desyrel, generic) is prescribed in low doses as a hypnotic to help induce sleep.
 A very low dose formulation of the tricyclic antidepressant doxepin (Silenor) is approved for treatment of insomnia.
 Other antidepressants used for insomnia include the tricyclics trimipramine (Surmontil, generic) and amitriptyline (Elavil, generic) and the tetracyclic antidepressant mirtazapine (Remeron, generic).